your-commonbase/park-commonbase/README.md

 ## Production Notes

+- **UploadThing** is pre-configured for file storage (no S3 setup needed)
+- **Supabase** provides PostgreSQL with pgvector extension
+- **Vercel** deployment is fully supported with one-click deploy
 - Set up proper environment variables for production
 - Consider using Redis for session storage instead of in-memory
-- Configure proper file storage (AWS S3, etc.) for production
-- Set up database backups and monitoring
+- Set up database backups and monitoring through Supabase